 Accumulated appreciation in endowment funds with donor-restricted corpus is classified as net assets with donor restrictions until appropriated for spending under the spending policy.
-At the time of appropriation, the amount of investment income necessary to satisfy the spending policy for the endowment fund and related purpose restrictions, if applicable, is reflected as Net assets released from restriction, which reduces net assets with donor restrictions.
+At the time of appropriation, the amount of investment income necessary to satisfy the spending policy for the endowment fund and related purpose restrictions, if applicable, is reflected as Net assets released from restriction, which reduces net assets with donor restrictions and increases net assets without donor restrictions.
 Any excess of income earned over the approved spending amount is retained in net assets with donor restrictions.